ahmedhshahin/CenTime/readme.md

 ## Overview

 This repository contains the code for the paper
-> A. H. Shahin, A. Zhao, A. C. Whitehead, D. C. Alexander, J. Jacob, D. Barber. _CenTime: Event-Conditional Modelling of Censoring in Survival Analysis_. [[arXiv]](https://arxiv.org/abs/2309.03851)
+> A. H. Shahin, A. Zhao, A. C. Whitehead, D. C. Alexander, J. Jacob, D. Barber. _CenTime: Event-Conditional Modelling of Censoring in Survival Analysis_. [[arXiv]](https://arxiv.org/abs/2309.03851) [[Medical Image Analysis]](https://www.sciencedirect.com/science/article/pii/S1361841523002761)

 We also include the code for our prequel paper published in the International Conference on Medical Imaging with Deep Learning (MIDL) 2022
 > A. H. Shahin, J. Jacob, D. C. Alexander, D. Barber. _Survival Analysis for Idiopathic Pulmonary Fibrosis using CT Images and Incomplete Clinical Data_. [[arXiv]](https://arxiv.org/abs/2203.11391) [[OpenReview]](https://openreview.net/forum?id=YWDmiiJ4hYP) [[PMLR]](https://proceedings.mlr.press/v172/shahin22a.html)